tommeagher/tommeagher.github.io/about.md

 tags: [about]
 modified: 06-28-2025
 ---
-I'm an investigative journalist, and I enjoy leading ambitious, highly collaborative reporting projects that expose how our governments and the powerful fail us.
-I love working on accountability stories with other journalists and have edited pieces that have been co-published with dozens of news outlets over the years.
+I'm an investigative journalist and editor, and I enjoy leading ambitious, highly collaborative reporting projects that expose how our governments and the powerful fail us.
+I love working on accountability stories with other journalists and have edited pieces that have been co-published with dozens of news outlets.
 &nbsp;<br /><br />
-For more than a decade, I've been lucky to work at a top-notch investigative newsroom as an editor at [The Marshall Project](https://www.themarshallproject.org/) — the nonpartisan, nonprofit dedicated to covering crime and justice in the U.S. I've helped it to grow from a scrappy band of about 20 people to now more than 80 employees spread across the country.
+For more than a decade, I've been lucky enough to work at a top-notch investigative newsroom as an editor at [The Marshall Project](https://www.themarshallproject.org/) — the nonpartisan, nonprofit covering crime and justice in the U.S. I oversee The Marshall Project's coverage of prisons, jails and the death penalty.
+I've helped it to grow from a scrappy band of about 20 people to now more than 80 employees across the country.
 &nbsp;<br /><br />
-I oversee The Marshall Project's coverage of prisons, jails and the death penalty.
-I also report and write, and I have a long track-record of producing strong data stories.
-&nbsp;<br /><br />
 I spearheaded "[The Next To Die](https://www.themarshallproject.org/next-to-die)," a data-rich project that tracked every person scheduled to be executed in the U.S. This complex effort relied on a network that I built of journalists across 10 newsrooms who followed each capital case.
-I continued to edit the project over its run of more than five years, and it was honored by the Society for News Design and Malofiej.
-When we wound down "The Next to Die," I wrote the story analyzing [what it taught us about the practice of capital punishment today](https://www.themarshallproject.org/2021/02/10/what-120-executions-tell-us-about-criminal-justice-in-america).
+I edited the project over its run of more than five years.
+When we wound down "The Next to Die," I wrote a story analyzing [what it taught us about the practice of capital punishment today](https://www.themarshallproject.org/2021/02/10/what-120-executions-tell-us-about-criminal-justice-in-america).
 &nbsp;<br /><br />
 During the COVID-19 pandemic, I oversaw our work [tracking coronavirus cases and deaths in prisons](https://www.themarshallproject.org/2020/05/01/a-state-by-state-look-at-coronavirus-in-prisons), leading a team of dozens of reporters from The Marshall Project and the Associated Press who tallied outbreaks every week for more than a year.
 &nbsp;<br /><br />